leancloud/docs-en/views/leanengine_cli.md

 $ lean logs --from=2017-07-01 --to=2017-07-07
 ```

-If you want to fetch the logs for a single day, you can just use `--from`:
+If you want to fetch the logs from a certain day to now:

 ```sh
 $ lean logs --from=2017-07-01